Gabriella439/grace/README.md

 * Efficient and maintainable parsing

   Grace uses a lexer in conjunction with an Earley parser in order to improve the efficiency and predictability of parsing performance.
-In particular, any the parser will run in linear time for any grammar accepted by an LR parser.
+In particular, the parser will run in linear time for any grammar accepted by an LR parser.

 * JSON-compatible syntax